10 Things to Keep in Your Fire Safe Box

 Special Government, Military, Retirement, or Disability Benefit Documents

-One of the worst things to happen after an emergency is to cut off from any special benefits for some reason.
+One of the worst things to happen after an emergency is to be cut off from any special benefits for some reason.
 Maybe the home or apartment you were living in was government-subsidized housing, or a VA loan was in place.
 You want to be able to document your status as one who should continue to qualify for these benefits without interruption.

 Proof of Home Ownership Is Vital

 Yes, you can go to the county clerk’s office to get copies of trust deed filings, but they may be closed when you need the information, or it may cost you fees to get copies.
-If you have copies of your mortgage documentation, real estate deeds of trust, and any other property ownership documentation specific to your location, be prepared and have them in your fire safe box.
+If you have copies of your mortgage documentation, real estate deeds of trust, and any other property ownership documentation specific to your location, be prepared and have them in your fire-safe box.

-Proof of Vehicle Ownership, Current Registration and License Info
+Proof of Vehicle Ownership, Current Registration, and License Info

 One of life’s joys is getting to interact with your city, county, or state’s Department of Motor Vehicles (DMV).
 Sorry to say, but they tend to be the subject of many not-so-friendly jokes due to their operating hours, less than helpful service, and stiff penalties for non-compliance with regulations.
 Put copies of your car’s current registration, vehicle titles, and insurance papers in the fire safe box.

 This also goes for copies of your state IDs and/or driver’s license.
+As mentioned earlier, your immigration status and required documentation is also critical.

 Stock, bond, commercial paper, certificates of deposit, and cryptocurrency ownership info